 Questions about the course or material may be communicated through a Canvas discussion or email.
 (The Canvas email is preferred over direct NJIT email - an automatically generated course identifier is included.)
-Email questions are typically answered within 24 hours.
+Email questions are typically answered within 1 business day.